segmentio/segment-docs/src/connections/destinations/catalog/actions-pipedrive/index.md

 **Match field** fields are dynamic and will populate with data from your Pipedrive account.
 ![Match value and and fields can be used to specify how Segment should update Pipedrive Entities](images/match_field.png)

-In the following example, Segment is configured to create or update Person entities using the email field.
+In the following example, Segment is configured to create or update Person Entities using the email field.
 ![Using email to upsert to the Person Entity](images/email_match_field.png)

 ## Associating Entities with other Entities